 "A great storm came up all of a sudden and swept through the Northern Sea.
 Our huge ship, the Argus, was tossed about like a child’s toy, and we lost sight of our sister ship, the Hydrus.
 I learned then how puny men are, compared to the giant powers of the sea and the storm."

 The names of these two ships are the same as two freighters that sank in the Great Lakes Storm of 1913.
 This, the deadliest natural disaster to affect the Great Lakes in recorded history, was a blizzard that developed hurricane-force winds and waves 35 feet high.
 Nineteen ships went down in what is remembered as the "Big Blow" (see map).
 Among these were the Argus (pictured) and the Hydrus, sunk in Lake Huron with the loss of all hands.
-Given Leonidas' classically-inspired name and upbringing on the stories of ancient Greek, I thought these names were especially appropriate.
+Given Leonidas' classically-inspired name and upbringing on the stories of ancient Greece, I thought these names were especially appropriate.

 The sinking of another ship is referenced during Phoebe's wedding feast, before they hear Canadee-i-o (see above entry on Music):

 "Brigid told her that the garths around the Northern Sea had become enamored of the old folk songs in the seafaring style.
 On the long winter nights, they thrilled to such songs as The Wreck of the Edmund Fitzgerald, with its haunting story of a capsized ship long ago."

 The SS Edmund Fitzgerald (see picture) was caught in another Great Lakes storm, this one in 1975 (both events occurred in early November).
 Voyaging from Superior, Wisconsin to Detroit, the Fitzgerald was caught in conditions very similar to those that downed the Argus, with hurricane-force winds and 35-foot waves.
 The captain's last message was "We are holding our own."
 The ship went down with the loss of all hands.